a close up of a computer screen with a triangle pattern

 9. How can I retain top remote international talent?

 Retaining top talent is essential when hiring remote foreign employees.
-To ensure the best results, you should provide competitive compensation and benefits that are tailored to the particular country’s job market.
+To ensure the best results, provide competitive compensation and benefits that are tailored to the particular country’s job market.

 Employee filling out a form in front of employer

-As your business expands and you look to hire remote foreign employees and foreign contractors, it's important to consider how you will pay them.
-Fortunately, various platforms are available, making it easy to pay foreign workers remotely
+As your business expands and you look to hire remote foreign employees or foreign contractors, it’s important to consider how you will pay them.
+Fortunately, various services now make it easy to pay foreign workers remotely

-Platforms such as Deel, Multiplier, and Provide allow employers to quickly and securely pay their international staff without requiring expensive or complicated wire transfers.
-When using these platforms, employers should be aware of different tax implications depending on the country where their employee is based.
+Platforms such as Deel, Multiplier, and Provide allow you to quickly and securely pay your international staff without requiring expensive or complicated wire transfers.
+When using these platforms, be aware of different tax implications depending on the country where your employee is based.

 Deel

-To use Deel, employers must first verify their identity through a secure authentication process.
-Once verified, employers can set up payment methods for their remote employees in multiple currencies, including USD and Euro.
+To use Deel, you must first verify your identity through a secure authentication process.
+Once verified, you can set up payment methods for your remote employees in multiple currencies, including US dollars and euros.

-Employers also have access to automated payrolls and reporting tools which make Deel easier to manage payments efficiently.
+You also have access to automated payrolls and reporting tools, making it easier to manage payments efficiently.

 Multiplier

-Multiplier is another great option for paying international staff remotely because it allows employers to quickly and securely manage all aspects of payroll, from hiring to paying out salaries.
+Multiplier is another great option for paying international staff remotely because it allows you to quickly and securely manage all aspects of payroll, from hiring to paying out salaries.

-Multiplier also offers an integrated tax calculator so that employers can ensure they pay the correct amount of taxes in each country.
+It also offers an integrated tax calculator so that you can ensure you pay the correct amount of taxes in each country.

 Provide

 Provide is an excellent platform for paying remote employees around the world.
-Employers can set up payment methods with automated payrolls and access to a variety of currencies, including USD, GBP, and Euro.
+You can set up payment methods with automated payrolls and access to a variety of currencies, including US dollars, British pounds, and euros.

 The platform also offers advanced reporting tools that easily track payments and tax liabilities quickly and accurately.